lucas-faria-dev/freeCodeCamp/NewResponsiveDesign/Notes.md

 In your case, tr.total will work.
 You can use this selector to target all td elements within your .total rows.
 Align the text to the right, and give them a padding of 0 0.25rem.

+### Learn Responsive Web Design by Building a Piano - Step 10
+The **::before** selector creates a pseudo-element which is the first child of the selected element, while the **::after** selector creates a pseudo-element which is the last child of the selected element.
+These pseudo-elements are often used to create cosmetic content, which you will see later in this project.
+Keep in mind that the content property is required for ::before and ::after to work, even if it is set to an empty string.
+These pseudo-elements are commonly used in combination with the content property to add decorative elements or generate additional visual content dynamically.

+### Learn Responsive Web Design by Building a Piano - Step 31
+You might have noticed the keys collapse when the browser window is smaller than 768px.
+Set overflow to hidden in the first .keys selector, to take care of this issue.
+This property will hide any element that is pushed outside the set width value of .keys.
+.keys {
+  background-color: #040404;
+  width: 949px;
+  height: 180px;
+  padding-left: 2px;
+  overflow: hidden;
+}